Dive unexplored reefs and partake in marine conservation amongst the islands of the intrepid Raja Ampat archipelago.

 A typical weekday on the program consists of two survey dives and time spent on one or more of the numerous community programs within the local area.
 Depending on the weather conditions, you will either start the first survey dive at 9am or visit the local community to assist on a community program.
 After lunch you will go back out to complete another survey-dive.

 If you are unqualified, you will complete your PADI Open Water and Advanced Open Water qualifications the first week.

+Sunday is a complete no dive day to allow recovery time.
 This time can be spent sunbathing, playing beach volleyball or football, swimming, snorkelling, exploring the island or visiting the local village.

 Accommodation is provided in a stunning, beach-front location, just metres from the calm, crystal clear ocean.
 The accommodation comprises of dormitory-style beach bungalows.
 Each bungalow has been hand-built by the local community using traditional methods and materials.
 You will be provided with a bunk bed, mattress, pillow, basic linen (you may wish to bring a light sleeping bag) and mosquito net, along with a fan for each room.
 The bungalows are usually same-sex sharing, however this cannot be guaranteed.
 They also have a power supply so you can recharge cameras and phones.
 Accommodation is basic but comfortable.

 Please note the island now has a new bungalow with 2 rooms.
 A private room in this, right on the beach, will be available for those that want to upgrade.
 This private room in a shared beach bungalow will cost an extra £120 per week and is good for couples travelling together – please enquire for more details.